shvedt/mridu-manda/README.md

 - Compact display of weather
 - Supports automatic location detection using ipInfo
 - Supports command line city input
-- Two different output formats, one liner and default
+- Four different output formats, one liner, with ascii, with ascii and color and default

 ## Requirements

 - Requires an API key from OpenWeatherMap
 - Requires Python 3.8 or later
 - Requires `requests` module 2.31 or later
+- Requires `rich` module 13.8.0 or later

 ## Installation